pub struct Polygon<T = f64>where

 fn closest_point(&self, p: &Point<F>) -> Closest<F>

-.Source§impl<T> ConcaveHull for Polygon<T>
+self and p.Source§impl<T> ConcaveHull for Polygon<T>

 impl<T> ConcaveHull for Polygon<T>